hda-technical/dancebooks/docs/common/libraries.md

 > Dear Yuriy Chernyshov,
 >
-> since the books ordered from EoD are public domain, you are in fact allowed to put items online as far as the University Library of Salzburg is concerned.
+> since the books ordered from EoD are public domain, you are in fact allowed to put items online
+> as far as the University Library of Salzburg is concerned.
 >
-> You are actually not allowed to publish public domain works under a CC-BY-NC-SA license since these licenses can only be applied by the author of the work or the institution who digitized the work.
-Creative Commons offers a Public Domain Mark to be used for works in the public domain (http://creativecommons.org/publicdomain/mark/1.0/), but it’s not necessary to add a license.
-Just credit the University of Salzburg.
+> You are actually not allowed to publish public domain works under a CC-BY-NC-SA license since these
+> licenses can only be applied by the author of the work or the institution who digitized the work.
+> Creative Commons offers a Public Domain Mark to be used for works in the public domain
+> (http://creativecommons.org/publicdomain/mark/1.0/), but it's not necessary to add a license.
+> Just credit the University of Salzburg.
 >
-> For more information and permissions from the Derra de Moroda Archive you can also contact irene.brandenburg@sbg.ac.at
+> For more information and permissions from the Derra de Moroda Archive you can also contact
+> irene.brandenburg@sbg.ac.at
 >
 > If you have any further questions, please contact us.
 >